simeng-yang/simeng-yang/README.md

 ### Hi there 👋

-I've completed an internship @ Facebook NYC, where I worked on offline machine learning pipelines to drive product relevance for [Instagram](https://www.instagram.com/?hl=en) Shopping!
+Currently MLE @ Meta NYC.

-Previously, I also worked on Machine Learning @ [Microsoft](https://www.microsoft.com/en-us/visitorcenter/default) Redmond.
+Previously, I completed an internship @ Facebook NYC, where I worked on machine learning models to drive product relevance for [Instagram](https://www.instagram.com/?hl=en) Shopping, and also worked on Machine Learning @ [Microsoft](https://www.microsoft.com/en-us/visitorcenter/default) Redmond.

-I've recently graduated from the University of Waterloo's [Computer Science program](https://cs.uwaterloo.ca/) in December 2020 and am excited, but nervous about taking the plunge into the "real world"!
+I graduated from the University of Waterloo's [Computer Science program](https://cs.uwaterloo.ca/) in December 2020.

 I'm also open to opportunities to collaborate, so feel free to reach out for a chat.
 <!--